-For kosher meals, try C’e’ Pasta…e Pasta, which serves Roman Jewish classics cafeteria-style and their sister restaurant C’è Pasta…e Pizza in Monteverde Vecchio does pasta and pizza with table service.
-In the Ghetto, Boccione Il Forno del Ghetto does amazing fruitcake called pizza ebraica or pizza de berride (bris cake, basically), as well as spectacular almond paste and ricotta cakes.
-Nearby, Casalino is serving excellent kosher food, while Nonna Betta serves kosher-style food that tends to be a bit inconsistent.
-Stick to the the pezzetti fritti, concia (fried and marinated zucchini) carciofi alla giudia (in season in the winter), and spaghetti con bottarga e cicoria.
+For kosher meals, try C’è Pasta…e Pasta, which serves Roman Jewish classics cafeteria-style and their sister restaurant C’è Pasta…e Pizza in Monteverde Vecchio does pasta and pizza with table service.
+In the Ghetto, Boccione Il Forno del Ghetto does amazing fruitcake called pizza ebraica or pizza de berride (bris cake, basically), as well as delicious cinnamon and almond biscotti and ricotta cakes.
+Nearby, Casalino is probably the best kosher restaurant on the block, while Nonna Betta serves kosher-style food that tends to be a bit inconsistent.
+Stick to the the pezzetti fritti, concia (fried and marinated zucchini), carciofi alla giudia (in season in the winter), and spaghetti con bottarga e cicoria.

 Gelato & Pastries